sandeepAGI/multi-modal-km/README.md

 - The app embeds the query, performs a nearest-neighbor search in FAISS, and retrieves the top five chunk texts with their `page_num` metadata.
 - The chunks are concatenated into a structured context block (prefixed with `[page N]`).
 - A system prompt instructs the model to rely exclusively on the provided context, respond with "NOT FOUND" when necessary, and include page citations like `(page 7)`.
-- The Ollama endpoint returns the model's answer, which Streamlit displays immediately.
+- The LLM endpoint (Ollama by default) returns the model's answer, which Streamlit displays immediately.

 If the index or metadata files are missing, the app raises an error while loading.
 Ensure the appropriate `build_index*.py` script has been run first.

-## Troubleshooting and Notes
+## Roadmap & Notes

 - **Caching** – `st.cache_resource` ensures the FAISS index and embeddings are loaded once per Streamlit session.
 Restart the app (or clear cache via the Streamlit menu) if you regenerate the index.
 - **OCR Accuracy** – OCR quality depends on your Tesseract installation and PDF clarity.
 For noisy scans, consider preprocessing or switching to a higher-quality OCR engine.
-- **Model Endpoint** – The Ollama call is synchronous (`stream=False`) and expects the JSON response shape returned by the `generate` API.
-Adjust the `ollama` helper if you switch to another backend (e.g., OpenAI, vLLM).
+- **Model Endpoint** – The current helper hits Ollama synchronously.
+Upcoming work will introduce a pluggable configuration layer for hosted APIs (Anthropic, OpenAI, etc.) with retry handling and observability.
+- **Diagram Awareness** – Enhancements in progress include layout-preserving extraction, vision-language embeddings, and richer metadata (bounding boxes, relationships) to surface diagram structure.
 - **Scaling** – This demo uses an in-memory FAISS index (`IndexFlatL2`).
-For larger corpora or persistence, consider FAISS on-disk indices or a vector database service.
+The architecture will evolve toward cloud-friendly vector stores and batch ingestion jobs capable of handling thousands of diagrams.

 ## Next Steps

+- Solidify the upgraded Streamlit layout (diagram selector, richer evidence display).
+- Prototype enhanced ingestion that fuses OCR text with detected visual elements.
+- Evaluate hosted LLMs as primary reasoning engines, retaining Ollama as an offline fallback.
-- Add automated tests or linting to guard the indexing scripts.
+- Add automated smoke tests covering index regeneration and core Q&A flows.
-- Extend the Streamlit UI with chat history, follow-up questions, or confidence indicators.
-- Experiment with different embedding models, chunk sizes, or reranking strategies to improve recall and answer quality.